parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

    format?, when?
 What type?(monochrome, colour)?)

 ## Procedure
+The exeriment is conducted as a browser experiment participants can access online.
+It is diveded in three major blocks, first the introduction, used to explain the following tasks and to perform vision tests and request former knowledge in cubist art, followed by the main experiment which consists of two blocks.

+### Introduction

 1. „Do you consider yourself an expert in Cubist art?“ If you do, this experiment is unfortunately not for you! <br>
 2. Group is randomly chosen and participant is assigned to one of three experiments, each containing 40 images out of the original pool of images.<br>